Brazil's Scolari shows softer side before '30 days hard work'

 Scolari singled out Fred for praise following his goal - a typical poacher's effort - and said the Fluminense forward would benefit from the confidence boost.

-"Fred said to me before the game, 'I live from goals, I am a centre forward, I need to score', and he quenched that thirst today," the coach added.
+"Fred said to me before the game, 'I live from goals, I am a center forward, I need to score', and he quenched that thirst today," the coach added.

 "He is only one guy that can score but it is good for him to see that he is getting back to top form.